Register to vote

 If you are concerned about your safety, you may be able to register anonymously so your details won't appear on the electoral register.

 You should contact us to find out if you are entitled to register anonymously.

 We are writing to all households across the city with a list of everyone who we have registered to vote at that address.

-If some or all of the people listed on your letter no longer live at the address, you can tell us by filling in this form.
+If some or all of the people listed on your letter no longer live at the address, you can tell us by filling in the electoral services - notification of leaving form.

 The two main elections which affect the decisions taken in Leicester are the local government elections, and the city mayor election, which both take place every four years.
 These choose our 54 councillors, and our elected mayor.

 City residents can also vote in the UK parliamentary elections – better known as a general election – which have to be held at least every five years, and choose Leicester’s three members of parliament (MPs).